HomeBlog Home

 4. Offer More Earnest Money

 Earnest money is a deposit you give with your offer to show you are serious about buying the house.
-Most sellers expect one percent to two percent of the purchase price as earnest money, but the amount can vary by location.
+Most sellers expect 1% to 2% of the purchase price as earnest money, but the amount can vary by location.

 This deposit helps prove your intent and gives the seller confidence to take their home off the market.
-If the sale falls through for reasons like a failed inspection or loan problem, earnest money is usually returned if you have the right contract contingencies in place.
+If the sale falls through for reasons such as a failed inspection or a loan issue, earnest money is usually returned if you have the right contract contingencies in place.
 You can learn more about how these work here.

 Offering more than the minimum earnest money can help your offer stand out from others.
 Some buyers also make the earnest money “go hard,” which means you agree to give up your refund rights and keep the deposit with the seller even if the sale does not close.
 This is a bold move that shows the seller you really want the house, but it is only recommended when you are certain about your purchase.